haacked/haacked.com/_posts/archived/2004-08-06-Pictures_From_Naches_Peak_Trail.aspx.markdown

 ---
 layout: post
-title: "Pictures From Naches Peak Trail Near Mt.
-Rainier"
+title: Pictures From Naches Peak Trail Near Mt.
+Rainier
 date: 2004-08-06 -0800
 comments: true
 disqus_identifier: 887
 categories: []
+redirect_from: "/archive/2004/08/05/Pictures_From_Naches_Peak_Trail.aspx/"
 ---

 Having been on one of the most beautiful hikes during our trip to Seattle, it would be a grave disservice not to post a few pictures of the hike here.
 For all you Microsofties out there (and other geeks in